4 Best Digital Banking Solutions For e-residents

 When is a digital solution advisable?

 Luckily there are completely digital alternatives to your service.
 One of the most frequent prejudices we find against this type of solution is the false assumption that they are not “real bank accounts” or there is no “real bank” behind them.
-Today, with solid Fintech banking companies such as Wise or Wamo, that is simply not true.
+Today, with solid Fintech banking companies such as Revolut Business or Paysera, that is simply not true.

 Many e-Residents with companies in Estonia operate exclusively with digital solutions.